 There's a separate section of this site just for the pastors in the SELC District, and a different section filled with resources for everyone involved in caring for others.
 Take a look around - explore! - and if you'd like to see something added to the site, let us know.

 He is presently Pastor of Christ the King Lutheran Church in Lodi, Ohio, and the chairman of Ministerial Care and Second Vice-President of The Lutheran Church-Missouri Synod's SELC District.
-He is involved in the community in the Matthew 25 Coalition of Churches in southern Medina County, and has been a member of the Medina County Coalition Against Human Traffiicking.
+He is involved in the community in the Matthew 25 Coalition of Churches in southern Medina County.
 He and his wife Beverly have three adult children and four grandchildren.